Farebi480/Myntra-Clone/README.md

-This File was made by Aradhay Mohan Shrangi , For First year Second Semester Design Thinking Assingment.
+This File was made by Aradhay Mohan Shrangi.